NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

 ### Formative Assessment

-True or false (discuss with your neighbor)?
+True or false?
+Discuss with your neighbor!

 1. Changing pixel data type never changes pixel values.
 2. Converting from 16-bit unsigned integer to float never changes the pixel values.